IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * Values from 65001 to 65535 are reserved for Experimental Use ({{Section 4.2 of !RFC8126}}).

 The initial version of the registry is provided in {{sec-initial}}.
-In each case here, the reference should be set to
-{{LINKTYPES}} and the RFC number to be assigned to this document, which is not repeated each time.

 The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{LINKTYPES}}.